-5. Select one of the available restore point and click "Next" (this will restore your computer's system to an earlier time and date, before the Ministry of Public Safety Canada ransomware virus infiltrated your PC).
+5. Select one of the available Restore Points and click "Next" (this will restore your computer system to an earlier time and date, prior to the Ministry of Public Safety Canada ransomware virus infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended malware removal software to eliminate any left remnants of Ministry of Public Safety Canada ransomware virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the Ministry of Public Safety Canada ransomware virus.

-Other tools known to remove Ministry of Public Safety Canada ransomware virus:
+Other tools known to remove the Ministry of Public Safety Canada ransomware virus: